cuelang/cuelang.org/content/en/docs/usecases/configuration.md

 are organized to come from multiple places.
 However, as CUE disallows overrides, deep layerings are naturally prevented.
 More importantly, CUE can also enhance readability.
-A defintion in one file may apply to values in many other files.
+A definition in one file may apply to values in many other files.
 Where one would usually have to open all these files to verify validity;
 with CUE one can see it at a glance.